holohup/trademan-1.0-alpha-public/README.md

 This product is provided as is, it's a educational product, use it at your own risk and be sure to check the working logic, as it works with real assets on your broker account.

-I use it on a Raspberry Pi, which adds some complications to find a working combination of OS image and Python version that works with all dependencies on ARMv7 architecture, bear with it - some instructions in Dockerfiles might seem too complicated and excessive, but it's working this way and it's easier to run/stop a container stack via Portainer web-interface then to run virtual environments for both front- and backend.
+I use it on a Raspberry Pi, which adds some complications to find a working combination of OS image and Python version that works with all dependencies on ARMv7 architecture, bear with it - some instructions in Dockerfiles might seem too complicated and excessive, but it's working this way and it's easier to run/stop a container stack via Portainer web-interface then to run virtual environments for both front- and backend. **This build also works on x86-based machines. x86 doesn't require so much dancing with dependencies and versions.
+However, it is not recommended to alter Dockerfiles/docker-compose.yml, in case you'll eventually want to run it on a Pi**

 This is already 3rd iteration of the product and it's under heavy development - I'm learning through constant refactoring, it's a pretty painful, but working strategy.